CAULDRON 2026

 Under the Covers Girl - Tina Rose Rea Meister, Josie Elizabeth Meister USA

-If They Really Exist - Hio Lam Lei Taiwan
+If They Really Exist - Hio Lam Lei Taiwan and Macau

 --1:00 PM ON AND OF THE EARTH (shorts program 2)